Filip Hammar and Fredrik Wikingsson: 2003–2005: High Chaparall

-October 1, 2004 the duo released their second book 100 höjdare - Sveriges roligaste ögonblick genom tiderna.
+1 October 2004, the duo released their second book 100 höjdare – Sveriges roligaste ögonblick genom tiderna.
 A month later, a TV version of the book with the same name, aired.
 It was a countdown show where Filip and Fredrik listed their choices of the funniest moments in Swedish history.
-The moments selected were originally not intended to be funny, i.e. no sketches or jokes, etc. The second and third season more became a talk show where Filip and Fredrik showed clips from around the world for the guests, though it still had the same countdown style.
+The moments selected were originally not intended to be funny, i.e. no sketches or jokes, etc. The second and third seasons became a talk show where Filip and Fredrik showed clips from around the world for the guests, though it still had the same countdown style.

 In 2005, in between season two and season three of 100 höjdare, the duo made a show called Grattis världen.
 It was a travel show where Filip and Fredrik visited New Zealand, Tokyo, the Cook Islands, and Estonia among others.
 The travel program differed much from the previous Swedish travel programs because Filip and Fredrik often wanted to show off alternative sides of the various places they visited.
 For example, they tested the legal recreational drugs in New Zealand.
 The general plot was quite similar to High Chaparall and accompanied by eccentric people picked up by the way.
 Pål Hollender, known from Expedition: Robinson, shows up here and there in the program as the program's feature producer.
 This was the first time he worked with Filip and Fredrik, something that he has been doing after Grattis världen too.